andim/scipydirect/README.md

 ScipyDIRECT is a fork of [pydirect](https://github.com/amitibo/pydirect).
 It provides an alternative interface to the DIRECT algorithm compatible with that used in `scipy.optimize`.

+Note that as of `scipy` version 1.9 the DIRECT algorithm is included in `scipy.optimize`, which supersedes this package.

 ## Quick start

 ScipyDIRECT is on [PyPI](https://pypi.python.org/pypi/scipydirect/) so you can install it using `pip install scipydirect`.